The Observers

 Task Workers Thousands across the Sprawl

-Payment Small tokens from dormant pre-Cascade accounts
+Payment Source Dormant pre-Cascade accounts

 The Observers are an unknown AI presence that hires humans through online message boards, recruiting agencies, and direct personal messages to perform seemingly mundane observation tasks.
 Count the red bottles in an airport trash can.
 Note how many people skip the third step on a subway staircase.
 Record the license plates of vehicles parked facing east on a particular street at 3 AM.

 The tasks pay real tokens — small amounts, but enough to matter to the unemployed and desperate.
-Thousands of workers across the Sprawl take Observer jobs as part of the gig economy, performing brief physical tasks at specific locations and receiving prompt payment from accounts that trace back to dormant pre-Cascade financial systems.
+Thousands of workers across the Sprawl take Observer jobs as part of the informal economy, performing brief physical tasks at specific locations and receiving prompt payment from accounts that trace back to dormant pre-Cascade financial systems.

 Three channels.
 Mundane tasks.
 No recordings.
 No repeat locations.
 Payment from ghost accounts.